The Anatomy of a Steam Cleaner

 What is the difference when I look at a machine with 58 psi or 100 psi?

 The main difference is temperature / pressure.
-Typically homeowners or light commercial users should look for at least 58 psi (4 bar)"293 boiler" and above if looking to purchase a "low moisture" Vapor Cleaner.
+Typically homeowners or light commercial users should look for at least 65 psi (4.5 bar)"298 boiler" and above if looking to purchase a "low moisture" Vapor Cleaner.
 While some of your jobs will require to maximize your pressure, much of your cleaning will require you "turn it down" instead of up.
 More is not always better!
 Our lab tests indicate that if you are using for sanitizing our 75psi (5bar) 315 machines or using 120 psi 340 boiler temp, the kill rate is achieved 100% of 99.9% at 72psi so no further results are achieved with higher temperature machines.
 Higher temperatures / pressure machines do not provide better results in most instances but occasionally is desired.
-Higher temperatures can also damage surfaces if not careful.
+Higher temperatures with direct contact can also damage surfaces if not careful.

 Replaceable heating elements - is this something I should look for?

 Quite simply, ALL steam cleaners today have replaceable heating elements.
-There are typically 3 types of heating elements, the external heating plate which is most widely used of the past few years as it is the least expensive, the tubular screw in heating elements with gaskets that screw into the side of the boiler. and internal heating elements within the boiler which are the least likely to fail.
+There are typically 3 types of heating elements, the external heating plate which is most widely used of the past few years and the lowest cost, the tubular screw in heating elements with gaskets that screw into the side of the boiler and internal heating elements within the boiler which are the least likely to fail.
 For Detailed accurate information please read...Heating Elements - Do they really Fail?